 The Sam Houston Monument is a treasured icon of Hermann Park.
 Dedicated to the man for whom the city was named, the Sam Houston Monument is a must-see for any visitor.
 Houstonians began fundraising efforts in 1917, and a nation-wide competition was held to determine the best sculptor for the job.
 In 1924, Enrico Cerracchio (Italian-American, 1880 – 1956,) cast the statue of Houston riding atop his horse, Saracen.
 Houston’s outstretched right arm points east toward the San Jacinto battleground, where he defeated the Mexican Army in 1836.

 In the late 1950’s, Third Ward resident Marvin Taylor took up jogging in Hermann Park on an old, overgrown carriage trail, clearing paths as he went.
 By 1987, Taylor had founded Hermann Park Joggers, Runners, and Walkers, a citizen-run nonprofit organization dedicated to maintaining the Trail.
 After many years of hard work, construction began in 1990 on a crushed granite surface.
 The Hermann Park Joggers, Runners, and Walkers were also a catalyst in the creation of the group Friends of Hermann Park, which later became Hermann Park Conservancy.
-Even in his 90’s, Marvin Taylor is an active Hermann Park Conservancy board member, and he still visits the Trail frequently, sitting on his bench and waving to the many joggers, runners, and walkers passing by.
+Even into his 90’s, Marvin Taylor was an active Hermann Park Conservancy board member, and visited the Trail frequently, sitting on his bench and waving to the many joggers, runners, and walkers passing by.
 He passed away in 2018.

 Take a stroll past the Mary Gibbs and Jesse H. Jones Reflection Pool to envision how it has been at the heart of Hermann Park for the last century.
 The Reflection Pool was first filled in 1925, but it was not until after the 1992 ‘Heart of the Park’ design competition that plans were made for renovation.
 In 2001, ground broke on the new Mary Gibbs and Jesse H. Jones reflection pool, and it reached completion in 2003.